teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 logged.
 Partyline `off`, disable and unload remain immediate rollback and now survive restart.
 Manifests stay default-off and no package gains authority from installation alone.

+MB767 performs the first promotion that depends on that ledger. `quotes-v3` is loaded with exactly its four manifest capabilities, shadows on `#test` before becoming authoritative, and uses disposable add, view and delete evidence with one recall increment and exact cleanup.
+A clean restart must restore the enabled lifecycle and `on` policy.
+Source remains default-off, rollback is `off`, disable or unload, and production remains unchanged.